odan/slim4-skeleton/docs/errors-and-logging.md

 The default logging settings are defined in `config/defaults.php`, see `logger`.

-Of course, you can adjust these values to suit the needs of your application.
+You can adjust these values to suit the needs of your application.